asalber/asalber.github.io/statistics/exercises/continuous_random_variables.md

 ## Exercise 8

-In an exam done by 100 students, the average degree is 4.2 and only 32 students pass.
+In an exam done by 100 students, the average grade is 4.2 and only 32 students pass.
 Assuming that the grade follows a normal distribution model, how many students got a grade greater than 7?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">